 6. Tonkatsu Pork Cutlet

 While the traditional diet of Japan was fish and vegetable based for centuries, the country quickly adopted meat into the national diet in the late 19th century.
 Tonkatsu (とんかつ), or pork cutlet, is one good example of a recipe that spread quickly.
-This breaded slice of pork is sliced and often served alongside a bed of cabbage and a regional sauce that slightly changes depending on where in Japan you visit.
+This breaded hunk of pork is sliced and often served alongside a bed of cabbage and a regional sauce that slightly changes depending on where in Japan you visit.
 Another way to enjoy tonkatsu is mixed with cooked eggs and onion, called katsudon.

 5. Soba & Udon Noodles

 Soba (そば) and udon (うどん) are both well loved healthy dishes that you can find all across the country.
 Both are noodles and often served the same way, however, they are made with different ingredients.
 Soba, made from buckwheat, is typically thinner and a little firmer in texture compared to the thicker udon noodle, made from flour.
 Both have regional varieties and are very easy to make yourself.
 You should definitely travel all around Japan to experience all the different kinds available.